lucmos/website/content/event/attend/2021M2L/index.md

 external_link: 'https://www.m2lschool.org/'

 location: |2-
-  Virtual — Admission upon acceptance
+  Virtual — Admission upon selection

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.